Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 Words with the same meaning are represented similarly in word embedding, a learned representation of text.
 One of the significant advances in deep learning for complex natural language processing problems is this method of representing words and documents.

 Individual words are represented as real-valued vectors in a predefined vector space in a technique known as “word embedding.”
-The method is frequently referred to as “deep learning” because each word is assigned to a single vector, and the vector values are learned in a manner resembling a neural network.
+The method is frequently called “deep learning” because each word is assigned to a single vector, and the vector values are learned in a manner resembling a neural network.

 Using a densely distributed representation for each word is essential to the method.
-A real-valued vector with frequently tens or hundreds of dimensions is used to represent each word.
+A real-valued vector with frequently tens or hundreds of dimensions represents each word.
 In contrast, sparse word representations, like a one-hot encoding or TF-IDF, call for thousands or millions of dimensions.

 The word usage and the distributed representation must be learned to derive correct word vectors for word embedding.
-Word embeddings make it possible for words used similarly to have representations that capture their meaning naturally compared to the “bag of words” model, where different terms have different representations regardless of how they are used.
+Word embeddings make it possible for words used similarly to have representations that capture their meaning naturally compared to the “bag of words” model, where different terms have different representations regardless of their use.

 What are the 3 main word embedding algorithms?